Introduction: Review and Summary of Bossypants by Tina Fey

 It’s hard to imagine that Tina Fey-former Chicago Second City actor, screenwriter, actor, and 30 Rock screenwriter and producer on the previous Saturday night, could not find a job for a long time after graduating from college, and finally went to Chicago YMCA (YMCA, similar to the multifunctional youth hostel, except that people live there are not necessarily youth) in Evanston, a small suburb to the north, is a receptionist.

 While working as a receptionist, Tina went to Second City to participate in an improvisation course, and eventually joined her troupe for a tour.

 This is a not-so-inspiring inspirational story, because the protagonist of the story, Tina, did not feel sorry for herself because she was not so outstanding, even if she was "stolen" by her boyfriend by a beautiful blonde chick when she was a teenager, even if she When I work at YMCA, I need to arrive at work at five o’clock every morning and I have to face tons of unreasonable people and things.
 Even when she graduated from college, she still remained a virgin and got a pap smear by mistake.
-You need to put a giant plastic tube into your vagina.
 Believe me, even if you are not a virgin, you definitely don’t want to try it lightly); she did not project too much self-movement when she worked hard in the comedy session.
 She said that her screenwriting career in SNL, Compared with the subsequent TV series production, it is simply a "cakewalk".